Gift cards are a popular present option, but they have some major downsides.

 Often shops closing down just stop accepting outstanding cards.
 Jessops, HMV and Peacocks all made gift cards and vouchers worthless overnight when they entered administration.

-It’s also unlikely that buying gift cards on credit card and using Section 75 would help you get your money back in these situations as gift card balances are usually far less than £100.
+It’s also unlikely that buying gift cards on a credit card and using Section 75 would help you get your money back in these situations as gift card balances are usually far less than £100.

-If despite this you still want to give a card, it would be wise to avoid any retailer which appears to be struggling.
+If, despite this, you still want to give a card, it would be wise to avoid any retailer which appears to be struggling.

 When gift cards are good